Please ensure Javascript is enabled for purposes of website accessibility

 Cayman Islands

 Annual fees are payable to the Cayman Islands government every 1 January for the life of an intellectual property registration for a trade mark, patent or design.
-Here Ashleigh Miller, a paralegal in Ogier's Intellectual Property group, addresses some of the most commonly asked questions on this topic.
+Here Ashleigh Robinson, a paralegal in Ogier's Intellectual Property group, addresses some of the most commonly asked questions on this topic.

 What are annual fees?